Random Access Channel Coding in the Finite Blocklength Regime: Introduction

-In short, this paper develops a random access architecture that can handle uncoordinated transmissions of a large and random number of transmitters and delivers theoretical performance guarantees.
-Our system model and the proposed communication strategy are laid out in \secref{sec:setup}.
-The main result is presented in \secref{sec:main}.
-The proofs are found in \secref{sec:raccode}.
-An extension of our strategy that enables transmitter identity decoding is discussed in \secref{sec:generalizations}.
-Interestingly, the problem of decoding for $K \geq 1$ unknown transmitters is substantially different from the problem of detecting whether there are any active transmitters at all.
-Universal hypothesis tests to solve the latter are described in \secref{sec:analysis_0test}.
-The discussion in \secref{sec:summary} concludes the paper.
+Our system model and proposed communication strategy are laid out in \secref{sec:setup}.
+The main result, showing that for a nontrivial class of channels our proposed RAC code performs as well in terms of capacity and dispersion as the best-known code for a MAC with the transmitter activity known a priori, is presented in \secref{sec:main}.
+The proofs are presented in \secref{sec:raccode}. \secref{sec:furtherDis} includes discussions of the effect of using maximum likelihood decoding, the choice of an input distribution in the random code design, the difficulties in proving a converse, an extension of our strategy that enables transmitter identity decoding, and performance bounds under the per-user error probability criterion.
+Interestingly, the problem of decoding for $k \geq 1$ unknown transmitters is substantially different from the problem of detecting whether there are any active transmitters at all.
+In \secref{sec:analysis_0test}, we employ universal hypothesis testing to solve the latter problem. \secref{sec:summary} concludes the paper with a discussion of our results and their implications.